samlynndavis/Bodiless-JS-Chris/packages/cx-elements/doc/ComponentTemplate.md

 replaced by `index.static.ts`, which will cause all your component and token code (along with its dependencies) to be excluded from the bundle.

+#### When to use static replacement

+In general you should enable static replacement for your component or tokens if

+- they (or, more likely, their dependencies) add significant weight to the production JS bundle, and
+- they do not require React to function in the browser, but only for rendering.

+If you know that your component's children will never require hydration, tnen you need only export a single, static version.
+If its children *may* require hydration, then you should export a separate static version, and let the site builder determine which is appropriate for her needs.

 ## Token Shadowing

 Bodiless provides a mechanism to override the tokens provided by a CanvasX